jiaozi158/UnitySSPathTracingURP/Documentation/Documentation.md

 Extensions
 -------------

-Accurate Thickness: Render the backface depth of scene geometries to improve the accuracy of screen space path tracing.
+Accurate Thickness: Render the backface data of scene geometries to improve the accuracy of screen space path tracing.

+- Disable: Do not render back-face data.

+- Depth: Render back-face depth.

+- Depth + Normals: Render back-face depth and normals.
+This is suggested when refraction is enabled.

  ![AccurateThickness](https://github.com/jiaozi158/UnitySSPathTracingURP/blob/main/Documentation/Images/Settings/AccurateThickness.png)